larryhastings/big/README.md

 For example, `get_int_or_float("13.5")` still returns `13.5`
 (a `float`), but `get_int_or_float("13.0")` now returns `13` (an `int`).
+(Previously, `get_int_or_float("13.0")` would have returned `13.0`.)

-This better represents the stated purpose of the function;
-it prefers ints to floats.
-And since the int and float are interchangable I assert this is totally backwards compatible.
+This better represents the stated aesthetic of the function--it prefers ints to floats.
+And since the int is exactly equal to the float, I assert this is completely backwards compatible.

 </dd></dl>